-Current Account in Sweden averaged 27.35 SEK Billion from 1982 until 2021, reaching an all time high of 87.50 SEK Billion in the third quarter of 2019 and a record low of -15.90 SEK Billion in the third quarter of 1990.
+Current Account in Sweden averaged 27.67 SEK Billion from 1982 until 2022, reaching an all time high of 87.70 SEK Billion in the third quarter of 2019 and a record low of -15.90 SEK Billion in the third quarter of 1990.
 This page provides - Sweden Current Account - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Sweden Current Account - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.
+Sweden Current Account - data, historical chart, forecasts and calendar of releases - was last updated on February of 2023.

 Current Account in Sweden is expected to be 45.00 SEK Billion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Sweden Current Account is projected to trend around 37.00 SEK Billion in 2023 and 32.00 SEK Billion in 2024, according to our econometric models.